I see that you’re a voice coach, performance consultant, and a therapist. What do you do, exactly?

 Do you offer a sliding scale?

-Two great options for those on a budget are email coaching and my online courses, which will be coming soon.
+Some great options for those on a budget are email coaching, online master classes, Writer’s Center workshops, and Free Quarterly Q&A sessions.
 My books are also great resources; they lay the foundation for the work we do in my in-person coaching and in my workshops.
 I’ve also written various articles that will help you on your journey that you can read here on the site.

 Other than a session or package, is there a way we can talk or work together?

-Similarly, I offer 30-minute phone or Skype consultations for those who would like to see if we are a good fit, or have a quick question or simple issue they’d like some feedback on.
-My rate for this service is 89US.
-My online courses – coming soon – are also a great, cost-effective way to learn at your own pace, in your own home.
-You can also visit my calendar on the home page to see when I’ll be in your area giving workshops or contact me to set up an event at your school or organization.
+Similarly, I offer 30-minute phone or video consultations for those who would like to see if we are a good fit, or have a quick question or simple issue they’d like some feedback on.
+My rate for this service is 99US.
+You can also visit my schedule to see my upcoming Online and Live events or contact me to set up an event for your school or organization.

 I don’t live on the East Coast / in the US.
 Can we still work together?

 Absolutely!
-My clients are all over the world, and thanks to Skype, FaceTime and Google Hangout, we are able to connect as if we were in the same room.
+My clients are all over the world, and thanks to Zoom, Skype, FaceTime, etc., we are able to connect as if we were in the same room.

 Another option is to travel to work with me in Washington DC or New York City.
 For out of town clients – and those with recording, touring and other performance projects on the horizon, or anyone who enjoys working more intensively – I’m happy to arrange half-day, full day, and weekend sessions.
-These are some of my favorite ways to work with you, as we’re not constrained by time and can relax, connect, and dive deep into your issues and quickly achieve what you want to accomplish.
+These are some of my favorite ways to work with you, as we’re not constrained by time and can relax, connect, and delve deeply into your issues and more rapidly achieve what you want to accomplish.

-There are a few instances where working in person is superior to working online – For example, if you want to run songs with an accompanist.
-In these cases, it’s best (and often more cost effective) to hire someone locally, and then you and I can work together to troubleshoot any issues that might come up.
+There are a few instances where working in person is superior to working online – for example, if you want to run songs with an accompanist.
+In these cases, it’s best (and likely more cost effective) to hire someone locally, and then you and I can work together to troubleshoot any issues that might come up.

-What kind of computer and technology do I need for sessions over Skype and FaceTime?
+What kind of computer and technology do I need for online sessions?

 I’m a teacher and want to learn more about bringing your ideas to my students.
 Do you offer teacher trainings?